abhyamgupta123/Snakes_and_Ladders/README.md

-# Snakes_and_Ladders
+# Snakes and Ladders
 This repo contains the basic Desktop GUI game application simulating Ancient Snakes and Ladders game.
-Hope you enjoy this game
+Hope you will enjoy this game.

 # Steps for Installation